Chris56974/Pethreon/README.md

 declare const expect: jest.Expect;         // this
 ```

+I ended up switching away from Truffle because I wasn't happy with their typescript support.
+I moved to hardhat which I think is much more robust with typescript (I also got console.logging and stack traces in solidity which was invaluable).
+I based my project off of the boilerplate project in [this plugin](https://hardhat.org/plugins/hardhat-react.html) which actually ended up biting me later on.
+The boiler plate project was incompatible with my version of solidity/hardhat and I wanted my project to use the latest everything #CrazyZoomer.
+I think the only thing I needed to solve my typescript issue, was to separate my frontend into its own package.json instead of using the same package.json for both?
+So I think I could've gotten away with Truffle but hardhat rocks, so I don't think I'll go back (despite having Truffle having a cool migrations feature).

 ### Can't iterate over any of the pledges

 In Sergei's original contract, it wasn't possible for a contributor/creator to see _all_ their pledges.
-I think that would make for a much better UX.
-There's lot of ways that I can do this, and it can get expensive depending on how I implement this.
-Maps aren't iterable in solidity.
+I think that would make for a much better UX so I added that in.
+I have to be careful how I do it because it can get really expensive (maps aren't iterable in solidity and iteration can get very costly in calls that require validation from other ethereum nodes).
+I still need to be able to cancel them too.

 ```cpp
 contract Pethreon {